This post contains affiliate links

-Although I’m not a huge fan of her (sometimes over) reliance on the generosity of others, it’s still a fascinating tale and a seriously impressive accomplishment at the age of 67 .
-Sprinkled with bits and pieces of the history and development of the trail over time, all in all this is a book that any hiker or traveler should definitely read.
+Although I’m not a huge fan of her (sometimes over) reliance on the generosity of others, it’s still a fascinating tale and a seriously impressive accomplishment at the age of 67.

-This alone was enough to make me buy the book, but add in a lost city, an ancient curse, a vicious debate in the archaeological community, and an incurable disease and you’ll quickly find it’s impossible to put this travel book down.
+This alone was enough to make me buy the book, but add in a lost city, an ancient curse, a vicious debate in the archaeological community, and an incurable disease, and you’ll quickly find it’s impossible to put this classic adventure book down.

 I like to think of myself as pretty adventurous, but there’s one place I’ll never travel: outer space.
 I’m both intrigued and terrified of the idea so Endurance caught my immediate attention.

-Like all the others in this list, Marching Powder is the true story of a British drug smuggler.
+Like all the others in this list, Marching Powder is a true story, this time following a British drug smuggler.
 Caught with cocaine in his luggage at the airport, Thomas McFadden was sent to prison in La Paz, Bolivia.

 Once there, he found San Pedro prison is anything but ordinary.
-Families of the prisoners live inside and it has it’s own real estate system with cells bought and sold on the market.
-Restaurants and shops are also run inside along with an entire cocaine factory.
+Families of the prisoners live inside and it has its own real estate system, restaurants, and shops along with an entire cocaine factory.

 Alex Honnold is a free climber, which means he rock climbs without any ropes or safety equipment.
 He’s traveled all around the world scaling mountains that should honestly be impossible.
 Alone on the Wall was released in 2016 and details his seven greatest achievements up to that date.